DevOpsBootcamp/website/source/getting_started.rst

 .. code-block:: bash

     # SSH to set up persistent IRC
+    # Onid username is the username that you log into MyOSU with, or that your OSU email has.
+    # Usually it's your last name and first initial, or some variation of that.
-    $ ssh <username>@onid.oregonstate.edu #Ask someone what to do if you aren't an OSU student
+    $ ssh <onid username>@onid.oregonstate.edu #Ask someone what to do if you aren't an OSU student

     # Start a new screen session and name it 'irc'
     $ screen -S irc
     # You can also man screen if you aren't sure what it does
     $ man screen

-    # Start your client -- for now, we recommend irssi, but you can also use weechat
+    # Start your client -- for now, we recommend weechat, but you can also use irssi
     $ weechat-curses

-Now you're on IRC!
+Now you're running IRC!

 Setting up IRC:
 ---------------